 Horchata is an iced rice milk beverage from Mexico that’s a simple blend of rice, cinnamon, milk and sweetener.
 My version is a healthier spin on the classic.
 It’s a sweet and creamy delight and refreshing on a hot day.

 For those who’ve never had horchata before, you’re in for a treat.
 Historically, horchata is a grain-based beverage that’s made from various types of nuts or grains that differ slightly between countries.
 Spain uses dried and sweetened tiger nuts while Puerto Rico uses grounded sesame seeds.

-The horchata we know and love here in the U.S, is a rice based drink straight from Mexico.
+The horchata we know and love here in the U.S. is a rice-based drink straight from Mexico.
 But don’t let the rice part fool you.
 The texture is beautifully creamy with a blend of sweet cinnamon, and earthy flavors.
-It’ll be the perfect refreshment on a hot summer day.
+It’s the perfect refreshment on a hot summer day.

 While traditional horchata contains milk and sugar, it can also be made dairy-free and with sugar alternatives (which I will talk about below).
 So get your bag of rice ready – and let’s get blending!